andy5995/vs-fltk/docs/for-developers.md

 - [meson](https://mesonbuild.com/) as its main build system.
 Any recent-ish version will do (unless you need `zig` to simplify cross-compiling; for that >= 1.60 is needed)
 - [bun](https://bun.sh/) as the ts/js runtime to support all the code generation tasks and some of the more complex pipelines.
    I hate bash, and this is what replaces it.
-- [swiftc](https://www.swift.org/documentation/swift-compiler/) barely used for now, but many of the native components shipped within vs will be written in swift (or so I am planning).
+- [swiftc](https://www.swift.org/documentation/swift-compiler/) barely used for now, but many of the native components shipped within `vs` will be written in swift (or so I am planning).
 Swift 6 will be needed, but for now any version will do.

-For now you will need to install [some dependencies](https://github.com/fltk/fltk/blob/master/README.Unix.txt) to support FLTK.
+For now, you will need to install [some dependencies](https://github.com/fltk/fltk/blob/master/README.Unix.txt) to support FLTK.
 Specifically `libpng-dev` & `libglu1-mesa-dev` are likely missing on most distributions.

 There are also some more or less optional dependencies: